 Nancy Lupo was born in 1983, in Flagstaff, Arizona, and currently lives and works in Los Angeles.

-Living Content Can you tell me a little bit about where you were raised?
+Adriana Blidaru: Can you tell me a little bit about where you grew up?
 I wonder how growing up in the desert has influenced your work.

-LC Your exhibitions are basically spaces of ontological confusion: you take overlooked objects and abstract their meaning and functionality by de-contextualizing them completely.
+AB: Your exhibitions are basically spaces of ontological confusion: you take overlooked objects and abstract their meaning and functionality by de-contextualizing them completely.
 How do you want viewers to experience the spaces you create?
-What are you hoping to highlight through this defamiliarization?
-Why is this important?
+What are you hoping to highlight through this de-familiarization?
+And why is this important?

 There is also a new work called in Medias Res, which is the second work I have made that concerns this public sculpture The Sphere by Franz Koenig that was originally located at the World Trade Center Plaza.
 It was badly damaged on 9/11 but did survive and has since been relocated to Liberty Plaza.
 According to Wikipedia, “The artwork was meant to symbolize world peace through world trade, and was placed at the center of a ring of fountains and other decorative touches designed by WTC architect Minoru Yamasaki to mimic the Grand Mosque of Mecca, Masjid al-Haram, in which The Sphere stood at the place of the Kaaba.”

 AB: And if there is something that you would recommend for people to watch or read to better understand your work, what would that be?

 NL: In thinking through the way that inner life intersects with outer life and public space, Lauren Berlant’s work on “public feelings,” especially in the first chapter of her book Cruel Optimism, and Ann Cvetkovich’s Depression: A Public Feeling have been illuminating.
 Samuel Delany’s Dhalgren, James Merrill’s The Changing Light at Sandover and Gertrude Stein’s Tender Buttons have all been longtime companions.